gutozntt/aws-cloudformation-tf-backend/README.md

 # Set Up your Terraform Backend

-Create a stack with this template to create a DynamoDB Lock Table and a S3 Bucket to store the Terraform State files.
+Create a CloudFormation Stack with this template to create a DynamoDB Lock Table and a S3 Bucket to store the Terraform State files.

 ## After run the template